Fork bomb: History

 Around 1978, an early variant of a fork bomb called wabbit was reported to run on a System/360.
 It may have descended from a similar attack called RABBITS reported from 1969 on a Burroughs 5500 at the University of Washington.

+Since 2011 Linux has a default nproc limit that can be listed with ulimit -u to mitigate fork bombs and related issues.

 Implementation

 Fork bombs operate both by consuming CPU time in the process of forking, and by saturating the operating system's process table.
 A basic implementation of a fork bomb is an infinite loop that repeatedly launches new copies of itself.

 In Unix-like operating systems, fork bombs are generally written to use the fork system call.
-As forked processes are also copies of the first program, once they resume execution from the next address at the frame pointer, they continue forking endlessly within their own copy of the same infinite loop; this has the effect of causing an exponential growth in processes.
+As forked processes are also copies of the first program, once they resume execution from the next address at the frame pointer, they continue forking endlessly within their own copy of the same infinite loop.
+This has the effect of causing an exponential growth in processes.
 As modern Unix systems generally use a copy-on-write resource management technique when forking new processes, a fork bomb generally will not saturate such a system's memory.

-Microsoft Windows operating systems do not have an equivalent functionality to the Unix fork system call; a fork bomb on such an operating system must therefore create a new process instead of forking from an existing one.
+Microsoft Windows operating systems do not have an equivalent functionality to the Unix fork system call; a fork bomb on such an operating system must therefore create a new process instead of forking from an existing one, such as with batch echo %0^|%0 > $_.cmd & $_.
+In this batch script, %0|%0 is written to $_.cmd, which is then executed by & $_.